local-marketing-ideas

 You’ll create targeted campaigns your audience segments will react to, which should drive up your business in the neighborhood.
 Once you’ve got a reliable audience in your city or town, then you can expand your marketing parameters.

-Today’s article will uncover 14 local marketing strategies to help your startup or small business achieve its local goals!
+This blog post will uncover 14 local marketing strategies to help your startup or small business achieve its local goals!

 1. Localize Your SEO